George5683/GatorGrid-Mesh/GatorGrid-Kicad/README.md

 Design are seperated into versions based on functionality and Design stages

-*The first design V(X.0) is always the dev kit with extra pinouts sockets for monitoring*
+*The first design V(X.0) is always the dev kit with extra Pico pinouts sockets for monitoring*

 # Kicad Stages
 - Alpha Build (V1.0+)